Regional Finance ministers discuss trade, digital markets

 It also emerged during the meeting that HoAI is currently working to mobilize a $15 billion financing package for its already approved priority development projects.

-The meeting was also attended by Mrs. Nnenna Nwabufo, the Director General East Africa of the AfDB and Dr. Workineh Gebeyehu, the Executive Secretary of the Intergovernmental Authority on Development (IGAD) who was in attendance as an observer.
+The meeting was also attended by Mrs Nnenna Nwabufo, the Director-General East Africa of the AfDB and Dr Workineh Gebeyehu, the Executive Secretary of the Intergovernmental Authority on Development (IGAD) who was in attendance as an observer.

 (ST)